open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/deployment/upgrade/upgrade-prerequisites-110.md

 SET work_mem = '10MB';
 ```

-To make the configuration persistent, you'll need to update the `postgresql.conf` file.
+To make the configuration persistent, you'll need to update the `postgresql.conf` [file](https://www.postgresql.org/docs/9.3/config-setting.html)
+with `work_mem = 10MB`.

 If using RDS, you will need to update your instance's [Parameter Group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html)
 to include the above change.